 How to make the sponge cake

 Let’s face it: when you make a birthday cake, the most difficult part is baking the sponge cake for the layer base.
-The batter can turn out wrong, the cake itself can overcook, the cutting part seems so complicated.
+The batter can turn out wrong, the cake itself can overcook, and the cutting part seems so complicated.
 Well, do not worry!
 It’s not as complicated as it seems.

 Follow our recipe to make your own sponge cake, ready to be filled.
-You will only need 15 minutes to make it, 40 minutes to bake, and it will turn our as soft and as spongy as you need.
+You will only need 15 minutes to make it, 40 minutes to bake, and it will turn out as soft and as spongy as you need.

 Ingredients for an easy strawberry birthday cake with buttercream

 Birthday cakes can be very complicated and full of layers, ingredients, and decorations.
 However, this strawberry birthday cake with buttercream is relatively easy, and really anyone can make it.